-Our next show will be coming to you from Anne Fox in Denmark on 1 June.
+Our next show will also be coming to you from Laurence Borgmann in Germany on 3 August.

 Our show is getting more and more international.
 My English co-host Anne Fox has been doing her shows from Denmark where she lives with her family, our half-German half Italian and half Swiss editor Dino Nogarole is currently doing his semester abroad in León and so is editing the sound files from Spain – and I am still in Queensland, Australia where I am teaching and doing some research for one semester.
 However, thanks to the new media – email, virtual drives, and digital platforms – such international cooperation is feasible which means that we can bring fresh, new and I hope interesting reports from around the world directly into your ears.
 Our interviewees today are from Spain, Canada, and from Hungary.